bbauska/JS-InterviewQuestions-JS/README.md

 <h3>149: How can you create an HTML button and what is the event called when the button is pressed?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-An HTML button can be created like this: &lt;input type=”button”&gt; or &lt;button type=”button”&gt; and the event is “onclick”</p>
+<p>An HTML button can be created like this: &lt;input type=”button”&gt; or
+&lt;button type=”button”&gt; and the event is “onclick”</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>150: How will you make loading of JavaScript code after Html by the browser?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-By “defer” script we can load JavaScript code after Html.
-It informs the browser to load all html codes before JavaScript.
+<p>By “defer” script we can load JavaScript code after Html.
+It informs the
+browser to load all html codes before JavaScript.
 So the code inside the defer script gets executed only when the page is entirely parsed.
 It can use on both external and inline scripts.</p>

 <h4>Example:</h4>
 <pre>&lt;script type=’text/javascript’ src=’a1.js‘ defer=’defer’&gt;&lt;/script&gt;</pre>
 <p>Here loading of a1.js takes place after all html code has been parsed.</p>